basilesimon/bsfr/content/weeknotes/weeknotes-71-72-73-74.md

 ---
 date: "2022-02-28T00:00:00Z"

-published: true
-title: 'No-time February - weeknotes #71, #72, #73, #74'
+title: "No-time February - weeknotes #71, #72, #73, #74"
 ---

 Hold on – March?
 I know February’s always a bit shorter than usual (I love this [Britannica summary](https://www.britannica.com/story/why-are-there-only-28-days-in-february)) but boy was this one short.
 I blame a combo of physical therapy (twice a week) and a whole lot of running (~120km this month, a lot by my standards) for the relative scarcity of long work days.

 ---